 Although major international news organisations such as AP and the BBC banned the term “illegal migrant” from their internal ethical codes, it is still broadly used in Bulgaria.

-A monitoring of press clippings, done by the Bulgarian Telegraph Agency BTA between 1 February and 1 March, 2014, shows that the term has been used in 49 out of 405 news pieces on migration, or more than 10 per cent.
+A monitoring of press clippings, done by the Bulgarian Telegraph Agency BTA between 1 February and 1 March, 2014, shows that the term has been used in 49 out of 405 news pieces on migration, or more than 10 percent.
 In most cases the media have quoted statements by the responsible public authority, a former Minister of the Interior Tsvetlin Yovchev, which leads to the conclusion that the politicians themselves are contributing to the negatively biased media content.

 Still, no attempts have been made to clarify to readers that the phrase is inappropriate and why.
 But this reflects a widespread malaise in journalism where the different terms related to migration and seeking asylum are not used in their correct context.

-Instead terms which have distinct meanings in international law and in common understanding are used out of context and often as synonyms.
+Instead terms that have distinct meanings in international law and in common understanding are used out of context and often as synonyms.
 Headlines and reporting will refer to “the fugitives”, “immigrants” and “refugees” without any clarity or distinction creating both confusion and ignorance for unwary and uninformed readers, viewers and listeners.

 Hate-speech on the march

-The main medium for spreading hate-speech, according to the respondents, is television, referred to by 75 per cent.
+The main medium for spreading hate-speech, according to the respondents, is television, referred to by 75 percent.
 The second most important is the internet, where the forums have turned into a nest of openly xenophobic comments.
 Despite the recent decision of the European Court of Human Rights in the case of Delfi vs Estonia, which stipulated that the operators of internet sites are responsible for content in their user forums, the field remains largely unregulated and few newsrooms bother to moderate online comments and discussions.